FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ## User Stories

 ### Story #1
-As a user I want to be able to rate a talk so that other users can use my rating to decide if they want to attend a similar talk???
+As a user I want to be able to rate a talk so that other users can use my rating to decide if they want to attend it in the future

-### User interface mockup
+### User interface mock-up

 ##### Button to leave a rating
 ![leave_rating](./docs/leave_rating_mockup.png)